Check Out My Blogs!

 Codependency can feel like constantly putting everyone else’s needs before your own - often without even knowing you’re doing it.
 In this blog, we’ll talk about what codependency really is, where these patterns come from, common signs you might be struggling with it, and how therapy can help you to start healing from it to rebuild a stronger relationship with youself

-Relational trauma can leave invisible wounds that impact how you connect, trust, and show up in relationships.
-In this blog, we will explore what relational trauma is, common signs you might be carrying it, and how healing is possible - even if these patterns have felt present for a long time.
+Relational trauma and unmet attachment needs can leave invisible wounds that impact how you connect, trust, and show up in relationships.
+In this blog, we will explore what relational trauma is, common signs you might be carrying it, and how healing is possible - even if these patterns have felt present for a long time!

 Fawning is a trauma response that often gets overlooked.
 It shows up as people pleasing, over-apologizing, and putting others needs above your own to stay safe and “keep the peace.”
 In this blog, we will explore what the fawn response is and looks like, how it develops, and steps to take to heal from it.